yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

 A comprehensive WordPress multisite network solution for Bonnet and their subsidiary brands.
 Implemented custom child themes for each site whilst maintaining a shared parent theme architecture for consistent functionality and efficient maintenance.

+I scoped and built a custom block to enable users to choose to see product prices including or excluding tax, across the complete e-commerce flow.

 **Key Sites:**
 - 🚜 **[Bonnet.se](https://www.bonnet.se/)** - Main agricultural machinery site with VAT switcher